Skip to main content

 Department-Based Access

-Allow users from the engineering department to access internal APIs:
+Allow engineering department users to read internal or public APIs.

 {